vgalloy/riot-api-java/README.md

 Do not forget to execute the query

 ## Asynchronous Request
-The following request wil print the same result as the first query;
+The following request will print the same result as the first query;
 ```java
 Query query = riotApi
                 .getChallenger(RankedQueueType.RANKED_SOLO_5x5)